REsteche/REsteche.github.io/_talks/presentations.md

 ---

-Here i'll link my research related conference presentations
+Here I'll link my research related conference presentations

   * A symmetric spacetime extension of quantum mechanics and the tunneling time problem *Online Master presentation - Recorded*
     * [Link to the video](https://youtu.be/X2jTDtR0kKk)